jwkidd3/rust_intro_v1/labs/lab10_modules_crates.md

 - Organize code into modules
 - Control visibility with pub
 - Use external crates from crates.io
-- Create a library crate with tests
+- Create a library crate